 If you prefer to start your meal with a delicious hot soup – then you should try such Armenian soups as spas, yayni, tarhan, bozbash and, of course, the famous khash.

 Spas is prepared from matsun (fermented milk product) with the addition of wheat.
 Khash is an ancient delicious and very healthy soup.
 It is prepared from beef hooves and tripe.
 Traditionally Armenians eat khash in the early morning, before breakfast, or at breakfast, adding chopped garlic and plenty of spicy greens.

-If you cannot imagine your meal without meat –then Armenian cuisine is what you need, because it is hard to imagine an Armenian table without meat products.
+If you cannot imagine your meal without meat – then Armenian cuisine is what you need, because it is hard to imagine the local table without meat products.

-Barbecue is prepared here using special Armenian recipes and is called “khorovats”.
+Barbecue is prepared here by special Armenian recipes and is called khorovats.
 There are more than two dozen types of khorovats here.
 Before cooking, the meat is marinated in different sauces.
 Famous dolma is made from minced meat, which is wrapped in grape leaves.
 As the sauce, they serve matsun with garlic.
 Another famous meat dish is tjvjik, which is prepared from beef viscera.

 It’s impossible to imagine Armenian table without bread, especially without lavash.
 Lavash is traditional bread, which is made according to the old technology of wheat flour, and water, and then baked in tonir.
 This thin pancake-like bread is of purely Armenian origin and is the pride of the entire nation.

 Dairy product lovers can try Armenian white cheese and one of the most common fermented products – matsun.
 If diluted with water, matsun turns into an excellent refreshing drink – called tan.